vojtasvoboda/oc-webartisan-plugin/README.md

 - when you **want to run commands** by services like IFTTT, Zapier, etc.
 - for deployment and automated tasks

+## Important

+It is highly recommend to use SSL (https://) when invoking commands with Web Artisan.
+The secret hash can be stolen if SSL is not used.

 ## Configuration

 Before call any command you have to set secret hash at **Backend > Settings > System > Web Artisan**.
 Run without